Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Introduction

+Apple's FindMy network consists of hundreds of millions of active devices, which has raised privacy concerns on whether the network can be abused for malicious tracking.
+Apple has implemented an anti-tracking framework to detect unknown FindMy trackers for iOS devices.
+However, Mayberry et al. \cite{Mayberry21} discovered that Apple's tracking detection mechanism can be defeated through a number of techniques.
+One technique exploits a ``blindspot'' in Apple's anti-tracking algorithm that ignores lost mobile devices, focusing only on detecting lost AirTags.
+As we shall see later, Samsung's anti-tracking feature suffers from a similar oversight.

-AirGuard is an anti-tracking application designed and developed by researchers from SEEMOO lab \cite{airguard}.
-AirGuard is an open-sourced Android application that was mainly designed to protect Android users from BLE trackers that leverage on Apple's OF network.
-The experiment results show that AirGuard achieved a higher success rate, a lower false positive rate, and lower notification delay in identifying and reporting trackers under various tracking scenarios in comparison to Apple's in-built anti-tracking feature.
-The AirGuard categorizes devices into 5 types: Apple device, Airpod, FindMy accessory, AirTag, and Tile tracker.
-At the time of writing, AirGuard does not yet support detection of SmartTags.
+AirGuard is an anti-tracking application developed by SEEMOO lab to protect Android users from BLE trackers that leverage Apple's FindMy network \cite{airguard}.
+It has a higher success rate and lower false positive rate in detecting and reporting trackers compared to Apple's built-in anti-tracking.

-\paragraph{Analysis of Apple's Continuity Protocols} Continuity protocols are underlying protocols used for Apple's continuity services, which aim to allow different devices within Apple's ecosystem to share data seamlessly.
-The protocols rely on BLE for data exchange.
-Celosia et. al.~\cite{Celosia20} reverse engineered Apple's continuity protocols and uncovered several implementation issues that can be used for passive and active tracking attacks, including: broadcast of Bluetooth data on identity addresses, infrequent randomization of MAC addresses, identifiers and other sensitive information contained in BLE advertisement data.
-Martin et. al.~\cite{Martin19} discovered that the BLE advertisement of HandOff messages in the continuity protocols contains a predictable incremental sequence.

-These found issues would result in privacy leaks with severity ranging from low (e.g., leakage of battery level) to high (e.g., leakage of phone number in plaintext) and defeats the anti-tracking provisions in BLE as the leaked data can be used by an adversary to perform long-term tracking of a device passively.

-\paragraph{General BLE Related Security and Privacy Issues} A Bluetooth device can be uniquely identified by its Bluetooth MAC address.
-Therefore, to avoid long-term tracking of a Bluetooth device, vendors often implement anti-tracking mechanisms, such as randomization of a device's Bluetooth MAC address periodically.

-However, multiple privacy issues have been found in the current implementations of BLE advertising mechanism and GATT profiles content of Bluetooth devices, which can be utilized to defeat such anti-tracking mechanisms or to retrieve sensitive information that could affect the owner of the device.
+A BLE device can be identified by its MAC address.
+To avoid long-term tracking of a BLE device, vendors often implement anti-tracking mechanisms, such as by randomizing its MAC address.
+However, issues have been found in implementations of the communication protocols of BLE devices, which can be used to defeat such anti-tracking mechanisms\cite{Celosia19,Celosia19b,Celosia20,Martin19}.
+Our own investigations show that many of these issues also affect SmartTags.

-Celosia et. al. analysed the data exposed in the GATT profiles based on a large dataset of GATT profiles collected in daily environments \cite{Celosia19}.
-It was shown that content of a GATT profile may contain identifiers or diverse data that act as a fingerprint of the device, which allows long-term tracking of a Bluetooth device regardless of the MAC address randomization.
-The result has also shown that the data exposed within a GATT profile may contain sensitive information to be inferred, such as health data, which would violate the privacy of the device owner.